 Figure 1.
-Mery method: internal forces by means of a funicular polygon
+Mery’s method: internal forces by means of a funicular polygon.

-This analogy, called the “catenary principle”, is that of an arc which reminds of a long chain retained at its ends and allowed to dangle (Fig. 2).
+This analogy, known as the ‘catenary principle’, is that of an arc that is reminiscent of a long chain, retained at its ends and allowed to dangle (Figure 2).